The mad rush to clean up holes in my collection of X-Wing and Armada, to balance out inconsistencies and get some needed backups is mostly done.

 It looks like the AW line is also withering on the vine.
 Faction packs are the only refresh and they are getting very thin and/or expensive.
 There is not even a basic starter set available at the moment.

-To add to this, the current tariff issues and the freight out of the U.S. since COVID have made America a last resort (possibly a non-resource in the future) and Wizkids have lately found it hard to distribute outside of the U.S. This will only get worse.
+To add to this, the current tariff issues and the freight out of the U.S. since COVID have made America a last resort (possibly a non-resource in the future) and Wizkids have lately found it hard to distribute outside of the U.S and this will likely only get worse.

-I ordered the “These are the Voyages” anniversary pack from the U.K, not for the gold painted ships (WTF!?), but for the cards, but have since cancelled it!
+I ordered the “These are the Voyages” anniversary pack from the U.K, not for the gold painted ships (WTF!?), but for the cards, but have since cancelled it as a possible non-starter!

 This would have unbalanced things and fuelled a resurgence!